The-Frontier/FrontierObsidian/templates/Publish Template.md

 draft: false
 tags:
 ---

-This is a Template for the Publishing file
+This is a Template for the Publishing file.